viticano/Skater/doc/reference/model.rst

 Overview
 ---------------------------------------
-Pyinterpret contains an abstraction for predictive models.
+lynxes contains an abstraction for predictive models.
 Models apis vary by implementation.
-The pyinterpret Model object manages variations in how models are called, the inputs they expect, and the outputs they generate, so that inputs, outputs, and calls are standardized to both the user and to the rest of the code base.
+The lynxes Model object manages variations in how models are called, the inputs they expect, and the outputs they generate, so that inputs, outputs, and calls are standardized to both the user and to the rest of the code base.
 Currently the Model object acts as the base class for the InMemoryModel and DeployedModel class, though this API may change in later versions.